qqmyers/sead2clowder/doc/src/sphinx/api.rst

 **When to use**

-pyClowder 2 provides straightforward submodules for various Clowder API endpoints.
-Python scripts that interact with Clowder can usually be simplified by replacing custom implementations with calls to the appropriate pyClowder 2 methods.
+pyClowder2 provides straight forward submodules for various Clowder API endpoints.
+Python scripts that interact with Clowder can usually be simplified by replacing custom implementations with calls to the appropriate pyClowder2 methods.

 - **files** (e.g. upload/download/get metadata/update/submit for extraction)
 - **datasets** (e.g. create/download/get metadata & contents/submit for extraction)